 As a lifelong resident of Wadi Rum, Attallah want to share his love of the Wadi Rum desert and his culture with you.
-Fluent English speaker, his unique skills and background provide an experience that goes above and beyond the ordinary desert camping and jeep ride.
+Fluent English speaker, his unique skills and background provide an experience that goes above and beyond the ordinary desert camping and jeep ride

 Ideal for fun and relaxation, Bedouin Lifestyle Camp is located inside Wadi Rum protected area, about 11kms from Rum Village. it's based around a number of Bedouin tents prepared with comfortable beds just down an impressive rock.
 With its convenient location, the camp offers easy access to the desert's must-see destinations.

-Throughout our guests' stay we try to show them our traditional Bedouin life and how we survive in Wadi Rum.
+s' stay we try to show them our traditional Bedouin life and how we survive in Wadi Rum.
 This is accompanied by traditional Bedouin cooking, preparation and drinking of traditional Bedouin coffee, storytelling from our rich history, music, singing Bedouin songs, and dancing "Debka."

 The camp is elegant, and modern.
 Guests can sleep inside the tent, or just outside it alongside the fire, or a bit further off on the dune 'under the stars', as they wish.
 During our guests' stay we try to show them our traditional Bedouin life.
 The campsite is equipped with very good and clean bathrooms and showers.